federalexecutive1/Amazon-Case-Study-Project/README.md

 ## PROJECT TOPIC : 🛒 AMAZON PRODUCT REVIEW ANALYSIS

-This project was completed as part of my project work, to assess how much i have learnt.
+This project was completed as part of my project work, to assess how much i have learnt during my course study with the Incubator Hub.
 I played the role of a Junior Data Analyst at RetailTech Insights, a company that provides e-commerce analytics solutions to sellers on platforms like Amazon.
 The goal was to analyze product and customer review data to generate actionable insights that support product improvement, marketing strategies, and customer engagement.

 ### 🏢 COMPANY OVERVIEW